beccam/katakoda-scenarios/java/intro.md

 * Use the driver to execute CQL statements against Apache Cassandra™ that do the following:
   * Insert a user into a table
   * Select that user back out
-  * Update the user's age
+  * Update the user's email
   * Delete the user from the table
 * Process CQL query results programmatically